oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 The ISO image is uploaded and appears in the ISO storage domain specified.
 It is also available in the list of available boot media when creating virtual machines in the data center which the storage domain is attached to.

-### ⁠VirtIO and Guest Tool Image Files
+### ⁠11.13.
+VirtIO and Guest Tool Image Files

-The virtio-win ISO and Virtual Floppy Drive (VFD) images, which contain the VirtIO drivers for Windows virtual machines, and the rhev-tools-setup ISO, which contains the Red Hat Enterprise Virtualization Guest Tools for Windows virtual machines, are copied to an ISO storage domain upon installation and configuration of the domain.
+The virtio-win ISO and Virtual Floppy Drive (VFD) images, which contain the VirtIO drivers for Windows virtual machines, and the rhev-tools-setup ISO, which contains the oVirt Guest Tools for Windows virtual machines, are copied to an ISO storage domain upon installation and configuration of the domain.

 These image files provide software that can be installed on virtual machines to improve performance and usability.
-The most recent virtio-win and rhev-tools-setup files can be accessed via the following symbolic links on the file system of the Red Hat Enterprise Virtualization Manager:
+The most recent virtio-win and rhev-tools-setup files can be accessed via the following symbolic links on the file system of oVirt:

 *   `/usr/share/virtio-win/virtio-win.iso`
 *   `/usr/share/virtio-win/virtio-win_x86.vfd`